atodorov/qa-automation-ruby-101/README.md

 ## Module 01 - Introduction to Ruby

-- a bit of history behind the language
-- variables and functions
-- how to start my program
-- how to start the test suite
-- quick examples for using print and debug
-- making sure everyone has a properly configured working environment and they know what to do with it.

-^^^ there are also a few tasks that need to be completed.

 3) Data types and operations with them

 4) Control flow: conditional statements and loops